Cathedral Mountain (Tasmania): Location and features

-How to Access
+Access

 Access to the spectacular and dominant side of Cathedral mountain is mainly via the Overland Track from Cradle Mountain during the main walking season (November to April) when a booking and fee system applies and walking the track is restricted to limited numbers and also to north–south traffic only.
 In the off-season walking is also allowed from the Lake St Clair (southern) end.
 Other access tracks include the combined Arm River and Innes Tracks as well as the Lees Paddocks track.
 There is also a track that links from the Lees Paddocks area adjacent Vicar Bluff to Kia Ora.
 These alternative access routes ultimately link to the Overland Track which only gives access to viewing the sheer and rugged face of the mountain from the western side of the Mersey River.
 A wider overview of the area is available on the Tasmap Cradle Mountain-Lake St Clair Map & Notes publication.

 To ascend the mountain, the most commonly used route is from the southern end of the Mersey Forrest Road on the eastern side of Lake Rowallan via the Moses Creek track.
 Then to Chapter Lake, Grail Falls, Chalice Lake and Tent Tarn.
 From Tent Tarn to the Cathedral Mountain summit is two kilometres with the terrain being mainly trackless, although occasional cairns are visible.